Firojpaudel/College-Notes/5th Semester/Simulation and Modelling/Simulation&Modelling.md

    Example: Bank -> The number of csutomers changes only when a customer arrives or when the service provided to the customer is completed.

 ### Continuous System
-A continuous system is one in which the state variables change continuously over time.
+- State variables change continuously over time

    Example: Head of the water behind a dam

 ## Model